Communications Policy

 2.2 The Clerk should deal with all correspondence following a meeting.

 2.3 No individual Member or Officer should be the sole custodian of any correspondence or information in the name of NPC, a committee, sub-committee or working party.
-In particular, Members and Officers do not have a right to obtain confidential information/documentation unless they can demonstrate a ‘need to know’.
+In particular, Members and Officers do not have a right to obtain confidential information/documentation unless they can demonstrate a ‘need to know.’

 2.4 Where necessary, official letters should be sent by the Clerk in the name of NPC using council letter headed paper.

-2.5 Where correspondence from the Clerk to a Member is copied to another person, the addressee should be made aware that a copy is being forwarded to that other person (e.g. copy to XX)
+2.5 Where correspondence from the Clerk to a Member is copied to another person, the addressee should be made aware that a copy is being forwarded to that other person (e.g. copy to [NAME])

 2.6 All correspondence between Members relating to NPC matters to be copied to the Clerk email account.
+This includes email, messaging apps, and any digital communication used to discuss council business.

 3. Agenda Items for Council, Committees, Sub-Committees and Working Parties